cardstack/cardstack-documentation/guides/release/card-sdk/templates.md

+NOTE: This file is in the process of being updated for 0.18.
+Information may be outdated.

 Templates are where a developer writes HTML markup and more to display data and organize content.

 Each Card has two main templates, `isolated.hbs` and `embedded.hbs`.